jifarran/color_visual_crypto/README.md

 Sharing of secret color images by using the Shamir scheme

-## Required packages:
+## Required packages
 skimage, numpy, galois, Crypto, bitarray, binascii, random, math, copy, time

-## Usage:
+## Usage
-Execute main.py and follow the instructionas
+Execute main.py and follow the instructions

 ## Support
 Contact to jifarran@uva.es

 ## Roadmap
 Some optimization in the conversion procedures to speed-up the program may be performed

 ## Authors
 David Cerezo and José Ignacio Farrán

 ## License
 GNU's General Public License